Get ready for HYPER JAPAN ONLINE 2021 a month of online events from the 9th of July to the 8th of August

 We’re preparing to bring you authentic Japanese food, products, music, art, and the biggest gathering of Japanese fanatics in the UK.
 Keep up with the latest news by checking our regular posts on the website, social media, as well as subscribing to our newsletter and official YouTube channel.
 If you are interested in getting even closer to the action by performing or exhibiting, you can also take a look at the many different opportunities to become a part of this year’s event.
 We hope you’re looking forward to the return of HYPER JAPAN as much as we are!

-Online tool: ZOOM (*link will be sent to you before the workshop)
+Online tool: ZOOM/Webinar (link will be sent to you after your purchase**)

 To join the event please purchase before 17:00 on 16th July 2021.